Augmenta-tech/UnrealLiveLinkAugmenta-Demo/README.md

 ## Using Live Link Augmenta with nDisplay

-When using nDisplay and Augmenta, you have several options to synchronize the Augmenta data accross your nDisplay cluster detailed below.
+When using nDisplay and Augmenta, you have several options to synchronize the Augmenta data accross your nDisplay cluster as detailed below.

 >Please note that nDisplay is only supported on Windows and Linux currently.